WebAssembly/spec/benchmarks/README.md

 Idea: use `br_on_null` to "simulate" the branch hinting instruction.
-This works because currently v8 assumes that the branch will not be taken when it encounters a `br_on_null`, and puts the target of the branch in a "deferred" block.
+This works because currently v8 assumes that the branch will not be taken when it encounters a `br_on_null`, and puts the target of the branch in a "deferred" block (if the `br_on_null` is the only way to reach the target).

-The result is similar to what we expect a `branch_hint` instruction before a normal branch to do.
+The result is similar to what we expect a `branch_hint` instruction before a normal branch would do.

-This simple test case features a hot loop with a condition in the middle which is always false.
+This simple test case features a hot loop with a condition in the middle which is almost always false.
 It is around 30% faster when using `br_on_null`, compared to a normal `br_if`.

 Since standard tools like wat2wasm don't work with `br_on_null` yet, the binary wasm had to be manually patched